-2 Justification
+3 Justification

 Justifying an argument means presenting the arguer's reasons for endorsing the premises.
-To justify your extracted argument, go through the premises line by line, and tell me why the author of the assigned passage thinks that each premise is true.
+To justify your extracted argument, go through the premises one by one, and tell me why the author of the assigned passage thinks that each premise is true.

 For example, consider the final extracted argument from the previous section.
-To justify that argument, you must say why the author of the original paragraph thinks that premises 1 and 2 are true.
-Presumably, the author thinks premise 1 is true because the author has read the local laws, and according to those laws, it is wrong to leave dog poop on your neighbor's lawn.
-The author thinks premise 2 is true because, for instance, the author thinks that the local laws are generally fair, that the local laws are generally just, and that the local laws correctly capture the moral facts about dog-walking etiquette in particular.
+To justify that argument, you must say why the author of the original paragraph thinks that the first and second premises are true.
+Presumably, the author thinks the first premise is true because the author has read the local laws, and according to those laws, it is wrong to leave dog poop on your neighbor's lawn.
+The author thinks the second premise is true because, for instance, the author thinks that the local laws are generally fair, that the local laws are generally just, and that the local laws correctly capture the moral facts about dog-walking etiquette in particular.

-This raises an important issue: the difference between premises and justifications of premises.
-Note that the line "The local laws are fair", which appeared in the first extracted argument in Section 1, did not appear in the third extracted argument.
-That fact about the laws though it was quite prominent in the original passage upon which the extracted arguments were based-is not the sort of fact that can feature in a premise.
+This raises an important distinction: namely, the distinction between premises and justifications of premises.
+Note that the premise "The local laws are fair," which appeared in the first extracted argument in Section 2, did not appear in the third extracted argument.
+That fact about the laws-though it was quite prominent in the original passage upon which the extracted arguments were based-is not the sort of fact that can feature in a premise.
 But it is the sort of fact that can justify a premise.
 In particular, it justifies premise 2: since the local laws are fair, we can trust them to tell us what is right and what is wrong.
 So do not be surprised if the argument you extract, from the assigned passage, leaves a great deal of that passage out.
 The other bits of the passage are still relevant to the extracted argument, because those other bits serve to justify the extracted argument's premises.
 So you can talk about the rest of that passage in the justification section of your paper.

-3 Evaluation
+4 Evaluation

+In the second draft of your paper, you must-in addition to improving your extraction and justification, in light of my comments-evaluate the extracted argument.
 Evaluating an argument means determining whether you think the argument is sound.
 Recall that a sound argument is a valid argument whose premises are true.
-Your extracted argument ought to be valid; see Section 1.
+Your extracted argument should be valid; see Section 2.
 So to evaluate your extracted argument, you must present your reasons for thinking that the premises are true or false.

 For example, consider once more the extracted argument concerning the local laws and dog poop.
 Suppose you think that the argument is incorrect - the conclusion, you think, is false.
 Then you must say which premise is incorrect: since the argument is valid, if the conclusion is false then one of the premises must be false as well.
-Perhaps you think that premise 2-"If the local laws imply that it is wrong to leave dog poop on your neighbor's lawn, then it is wrong to leave dog poop on your neighbor's lawn."-is false.
+Perhaps you think that the second premise-"If the local laws imply that it is wrong to leave dog poop on your neighbor's lawn, then it is wrong to leave dog poop on your neighbor's lawn"-is false.
 Then tell me why that is.
 Perhaps you have reasons to think that the local laws are not as fair as the author of the passage suggests.